ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 weight: 4
 ---

-## How to launch an instance from Horizon
+## Launching an instance from the Horizon dashboard

 ### Steps
 1. Log in to the Horizon dashboard.